whucs303/JTaint/README.md

 You need to install a web server and copy the two files in `www` directory to the server directory.
 JTaint uses webdriver to control the browser to install extensions and simulate operation, so you need to download the chromedriver corresponding to your Chrome version at https://chromedriver.chromium.org.

 Finally, you can start JTaint in start.py.
-We provide an privacy-leaking extension in `example` folder, which is reported at https://securitywithsam.com/2019/07/dataspii-leak-via-browser-extensions/.
+We provide a privacy-leaking extension in `example` folder, which is reported at https://securitywithsam.com/2019/07/dataspii-leak-via-browser-extensions/.

 ### Example